 There are several options to consider if you want to buy, sell, and trade shares of Coca-Cola online.
 Here are a few of those options:

-Share-dealing refers to buying shares of a company.
+Share-dealing refers to buying Coca-Cola shares.
 It’s a longer-term approach than trying to trade shares for a quick profit.

 - Pros: You don’t need to master the art of chart-reading or technical analysis, instead focusing on getting to know the company’s fundamental strength.
 If Coca-Cola starts rising, holding for longer could lead to a hefty profit.